yktoo/yktoo.com/content/blog/posts/0519/index.en.md

 ## Mobile-only

-{{< a "https://picnic.app/" "Picnic's website" >}} is limited to general company information and frequently asked questions.
+[Picnic's website](https://picnic.app/) is limited to general company information and frequently asked questions.
 Lately they've also added an address checker, which allows one to find out whether they're already delivering groceries to your neighbourhood.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/nb7lk82dz4aemh6ojkzz.png" "\"Yes, we deliver in your neighbourhood!\"" >}}